Topological order and Fractons from Gauging Exponential Symmetries: 2D exponential symmetries and Beyond

 The Hamiltonian terms are also shown in Fig.~\ref{subsystem_exp} and exhibit the symmetry refined in Eq.~\eqref{expsub}.
 A classical pattern of ground states of this Hamiltonian can be determined by arbitrarily choosing an orientation for the spins along a specific x-row and a specific y-column.
 This suggests that the ground state entropy scales sub-extensively with the system size $L_x+L_y-1$.
 The ground state pattern possesses long-range correlation, characterized by a non-vanishing four-point correlation function,

 Notably, this model reduces to the plaquette Ising Hamiltonian, explored in Ref.~\cite{Xu2004-oj} for $a = 1$.

 Symmetry and quantum entanglement come together and give rise to phases of matter nowadays known as Symmetry Protected Topological (SPT) phases.
-When the exponential subsystem symmetry we defined in Eq.~\eqref{expsub} remains unbroken, the symmetry itself can still enrich quantum coherence, leading to a symmetry-protected topological order state with non-local quantum ordering and protected boundary modes.
-Here, we introduce a simple, exactly solvable Hamiltonian whose ground state achieves this state.
+When the exponential subsystem symmetry we defined in Eq.~\eqref{expsub} remains unbroken, the symmetry itself can still enrich quantum correlation, leading to a symmetry-protected topological order state with non-local quantum ordering and protected boundary modes.
+Here, we introduce a simple, exactly solvable Hamiltonian whose ground state achieves such SPT order.
 Consider a decorated square lattice, where $\mathbb{Z}_N$ degrees of freedom lie at both vertices $r$ and plaquette centers $p$.
-We propose the following fixed-point Hamiltonian, also illustrated in Fig. \ref{decorated_plaquette}
+We propose the following fixed-point Hamiltonian, also illustrated in Fig. \ref{decorated_plaquette}.

 The spins on the vertex site $r$ exhibit a set of exponential subsystem symmetries (denoted as $P^x$, $P^y$), and the same applies to the spins on the plaquette-centered sites $p$ (denoted as $R^x$, $R^y$),